giovanni-cutri/einstein-riddle/README.md

-# einstein-riddle
+# Einstein's Riddle
- An online version of the Einstein Riddle implemented with JavaScript.
+ An online version of the Einstein's Riddle implemented with JavaScript.